Here is some practical information that may be helpful when you plan to visit the museum.

 Accessibility

-Lifts that can accommodate wheelchairs and mobility scooters service every floor.
+Every floor is serviced by lifts that can accommodate wheelchairs and mobility scooters.

 We will be happy to lend you a wheeled walking frame or wheelchair to make your visit easier.
 Please ask one of our staff on the ground floor.